frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/auto-email-reports.md

 <!-- add-breadcrumbs -->
 # Auto Email Reports

+**Auto Email Reports automatically sends reports for the selected document.**

 You can setup **Auto Email Report** to send reports at regular intervals.
 These must be saved reports of any type (Report Builder, Script or Query Report).

 You can find Auto Email Report at